Chuxclub/Chuxclub/README.md

 ## 🔭 I’m currently working on ...
 My studies at the University of Toulouse 3 Paul Sabatier.
-I'm also looking for an internship or an apprenticeship at Toulouse and I'm also working on an android app "Gymaths" as a side project.
+I'm also looking for an internship or an apprenticeship at Toulouse and I'm working on an android app "Gymaths" as a side project.
 This app main goal is to provide automatically generated and automatically corrected math exercises for middle school students up to high school students.

 ## 📫 How to reach me: ...